jinghuazhao/Mixed-Models/README.md

 **Mixed models with polygenic effects**

-The repository is motivated from the following contribution to genetic analysis workshop 14 (GAW14).
+The repository is motivated from a contribution to genetic analysis workshop 14 (GAW14).

 Several aspects (**in subdirectories**) of the models are exposed,